WordPress Custom Fields, Part I: The Basics

 [ Screenshot: 'post-icon' value entered in 'Key' field ]

-Since the custom key value does not yet exist, we add it to the "Key" field
+If the custom key value does not yet exist, we can enter it manually

 Once the key has been specified in the appropriate field, we need to add its corresponding value.
 For this tutorial, we want each post to have its own custom thumbnail image, so we will use the image path as the value for this post’s “post-icon” key.
 Depending on the location of your custom images, your custom-field key/value pair should look like this: